Burnett's vodka — frequently asked questions

 Last updated

-Burnett's vodka is produced in Bardstown, Kentucky.
+Burnett's vodka is produced in Ireland.
 Burnett's vodka is bottled at 80-89 proof (40-44.5% ABV).
 Burnett's vodka shares a TTB formula with Allstar, Carriage Square, Casey's, and 3 other brands.
-The brand is registered to a facility in Bardstown, Kentucky.
+The US importer of record is based in Bardstown, Kentucky.

 At a glance